TaridWong/digitalcv/README.md

 ### Graduate Research Assistant

-  - Informing EDII Mixed Methods Research Editorial Praxis: An Exploration of the Lived Experiences of Handbook Authors (Spring 2022, Summer 2022), Educational Psychology Department, University of Alberta, Canada.
+  - Informing EDI Mixed Methods Research Editorial Praxis: An Exploration of the Lived Experiences of Handbook Authors (Spring 2022, Summer 2022), Educational Psychology Department, University of Alberta, Canada.
     - Assisted in the development of a survey.
     - Conducted quantitative analyses to support the development of the survey.